ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ### Installation: Existing Users
 * Prior to the steps above, if you have a modified jinja template in use in the preprocessing script, save it offline as a .jinja file
-* This file can be specified using the `template_file` parameter, an example template is provided in the `data/` directory
+* This file can be specified using the `template_file` parameter, an example template is provided in the `data/` directory, which the integration uses out of the box
 * Export the current working state in Adminstrator Settings/ Organization/ Export
 * Install the new version in a seperate virtual python environment so you can easy revert